benzelcurry/envs-jobs/client/README.md

 # ENVS Matcher Client

-Client end of ENVS Matcher, a React app built to help ENVS students find their future career.
+Client end of ENVS Matcher, built with React, Tailwind, and TypeScript.

 # Getting Started with Create React App